A slightly abbreviated version of this article was published in the San Diego International Law Review, Vol. 8, No.1 (Fall 2006).

 Copyright, India, Film industry, Bollywood

 Neu, Timm, "Bollywood is coming!
 Copyright and Film Industry Issues Regarding International Film Co-Productions Involving India" (2007).
-Cornell Law School Graduate Student Papers.
-Paper 14.
+Cornell Law School J.D.
+Student Research Papers.
+14.